zsuddin/devops-challenge-01/SOLUTION.md

 ## Local Setup
 - setup docker and docker-compose
-- create .env file in the root fo the project using .env.example
+- create .env file in the root of the project using .env.example
 - run: `docker-compose up -d`

 ## Test endpoint: